bitquery/graphql-docs/docs/Schema/ethereum/transactions.md

 <details>
 <summary>Filtering Transactions</summary>

-Trnsactions can be filtered using following arguments:
+Transactions can be filtered using following arguments:

 - `amount`: Filter by amount of tokens transferred in a transaction.
 Available comparision operators are `between`, `gt`, `gteq`, `in`, `is`, `lt`, `lteq`, `not`, `notIn`.